insooth/insooth.github.io/basic-dependent-typing.md

 # Runtime assertion

 Putting a runtime assertion is what cautious people usually do.
+It has nothing to do with type system and disappears if `-DNDEBUG` is passed to compiler.
 We want to assure following holds:

 ```
 d + p <= INT_MAX